AugSync/bicho-chat-app/README.md

 # bicho-chat-app
 This is the bicho chat app

-This is for demostration
+## Description
-Siiiuuu
+This is a project for educational purposes